Mavis Batey: Codebreaking

 Knox's group suffered a setback when the Italians introduced a new rotor with different wiring.
 A serious cryptographic weakness of Enigma was that it always changed the letter entered on the keyboard to a different one, i.e. a letter was never enciphered as itself.
 When there was not much traffic, the Italians would send dummy messages, perhaps to thwart signal analysis efforts.
 One such message was received following the introduction of the new wheel, and Mavis Lever observed that it contained all the letters of the alphabet except L. She guessed that a lazy operator had been told to send a dummy message, but had merely repeatedly pressed the bottom right letter on the Enigma keyboard, L. Realising the potential importance of this, she went to Hut 6 where German air force and army enigma messages were being decrypted, to seek the help of what Knox referred to as "one of the clever Cambridge mathematicians".
 That person was Keith Batey and together they solved the problem.
 Mavis and Keith married in November 1942.

 The Allied success in the naval Battle of Cape Matapan in March 1941 was an early example of the contribution of the work at Bletchley Park to the war effort.
 The more messages read, the more cribs became available.
 One of these cribs was SUPERMARINA, meaning Naval High Command, which was used in a message from Rome to Crete that included "Today 25 March 1941 is the day minus three".
 Mavis Lever and her colleagues, including Margaret Rock, worked for three days and nights and discovered that the Italians were intending to attack a Royal Navy convoy transporting supplies from Cairo to Greece.
 The messages they deciphered provided a detailed plan of the Italian assault.
-Unusually, this information was forwarded directly to the Commander-in-Chief of the Mediterranean Fleet, Admiral Sir Andrew Cunningham in Alexandria, which led to the Italian fleet being ambushed by Cunningham, losing two cruisers and two destroyers.
+Unusually, this information was forwarded directly to the Commander-in-Chief of the Mediterranean Fleet, Admiral Sir Andrew Cunningham in Alexandria, which led to the Italian fleet being ambushed by Cunningham, losing three cruisers and two destroyers.
 The naval historian Vincent O'Hara described the Battle of Matapan as "Italy's greatest defeat at sea, subtracting from its order of battle a cruiser division, but the battle was hardly decisive."
 When next in England, Admiral Cunningham visited Bletchley Park to thank Knox, Batey, and her fellow code-breakers for making his victory possible.
 Knox wrote a poem to celebrate the Allied success at Matapan.
 He included a stanza dedicated to Batey and the key role she had played in the victory: